StackStorm/st2docs/docs/source/chatops/notifications.rst

 How do I setup notifications in an action chain?
 ------------------------------------------------

-The procedure here is the same if you want the same notify for all tasks in the chain.
+The procedure here is the same if you want the same notification for all tasks in the chain.
 Register an action metadata with a notify section.
 For example:

 ::